 A. Phoenix Delgado ’02, MM ’04, DMA ’13, Flute and Conducting

-Dr. A. Phoenix Delgado conducts the New Valley Symphony Orchestra in a concert titled, “New Valley Explores the New World.”
+Dr. A. Phoenix Delgado conducts the New Valley Symphony Orchestra in a summer pops concert titled, “Mancini Tribute & Composers of Our Time,” featuring the music of Henry Mancini, Erich Bulling and Leonard Bernstein.
+The concert will take place at the Hall of Liberty in Forest Lawn, Hollywood Hills on Sunday, June 22, 2014 at 2:00 p.m.
+Additionally, Dr. Delgado conducted the New Valley Symphony Orchestra in a concert titled, “New Valley Explores the New World.”
 Highlighting the program will be Antonin Dvorak’s Symphony No. 9, popularly known as the “New World Symphony.”
-The concert will take place at the Hall of Liberty in Forest Lawn, Hollywood Hills on Sunday, March 9, 2014 at 2:00 p.m.
+The concert took place at the Hall of Liberty in Forest Lawn, Hollywood Hills on Sunday, March 9, 2014.

 Margarita Denenburg DMA ’12, Piano